 Other resources that can help to plan your arrival

 Find a list of diverse resources that can help you to prepare your upcoming time at Rennes 2.
 Find the university calendar, list of events, information on health services, insurance and opening a bank account here.
-You can also find out about how to meet new people in your new town by participating in the Erasmus Student Network (ESN) Buddy System.

 A Choice of Transportation at Your Fingertips